Bulk loading data to Azure SQL

 );

-• In the above command, you have to use your Shared Access Signature(SAS) token of your Azure blob container.
+• In the above command, you must use your Azure blob container’s Shared Access Signature(SAS) token.

 • To generate an SAS token, open your Azure blob container and click on Shared access tokens.
-Now enter the details like the type of permission, the time period for which the token will be valid, etc. Click on Generate SAS token and URL.
+Now, enter the details, such as the type of permission and the time period for which the token will be valid.
+Click on Generate SAS token and URL.

 bulk loading data to azure sql